google/ioweb2015/README.md

 Both gulp tasks accept optional `--no-watch` argument in case you need to disable file watchers and live reload.

+Other arguments are:

+* `--open` - open serving url in a new browser tab on start.
+* `--reload` - enable live reload.
+Disabled by default.

 ### Building

 Run `gulp`.
 This will create `dist` directory with both front-end and backend parts, ready for deploy.